Clay Smothers: State

 Smothers supported Jonas Savimbi of the National Union for the Total Independence of Angola in the Angolan Civil War in the middle 1970s and accused the Communist Cuban forces, which fought on the side of the People's Movement for the Liberation of Angola government against Savimbi, of atrocities.

 In 1980, Smothers ran as a Republican on the Reagan-Bush ticket for the United States House of Representatives in Texas's 24th congressional district, but he lost to the Democratic incumbent Martin Frost.
 Smothers ran as an opponent of abortion and polled nearly 39 percent of the vote in the district, since reconfigured through redistricting.

 Later years

-After his legislative service, Smothers resumed the management of the St. Paul Industrial Training School in Malakoff.
+After his legislative service, Smothers resumed management of the St. Paul Industrial Training School in Malakoff.
 In January 1982, he was briefly jailed for aggravated assault after an altercation at a bait stand in Caney City near Malakoff.
-He told law enforcement officers that he had just returned from Mayo Clinic in Rochester, Minnesota, where he had undergone surgery.
+He told law enforcement officers that he had just returned from the Mayo Clinic in Rochester, where he had undergone surgery.